 His preaching is currently banned in India, Bangladesh, Canada, the United Kingdom and Malaysia under anti-terrorism or anti-hate laws.
 His TV channel Peace TV is banned in India, Bangladesh, Sri Lanka, and is pending a ban by Ofcom in the United Kingdom.

-One is invited all over the world to speak in prestigious organizations whilst another is banned from speaking and is tagged as someone who not many countries wants.
-Does this itself shows something?
+One is invited all over the world to speak in prestigious organizations whilst another is banned from speaking and is tagged as someone who not many countries want.
+Does this itself show something?

 Sadhguru vs Zakir Naik in Youtube videos

-If you have noticed in the social media or even casual chat on Zakir Naik, the one who support him blindly will always ask the question – why not just debate Zakir Naik?
+If you have noticed in the social media or even casual chat on Zakir Naik, the one who supports him blindly will always ask the question – why not just debate Zakir Naik?